haiku/website/content/guides/virtualizing/xen.md

 Virtual instances of operating systems are perfect for all kinds of testing purposes that need to be done in a safe and isolated environment.
 Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers but want to become familiar with it.

-In this guide, the Haiku operating system is being run under virtual circumstances using Arch Linux, KVM, and Virt-Manager. but you can use any distribution of Linux that supports KVM.
+In this guide, the Haiku operating system is being run under virtual circumstances using Ubuntu Linux, Xen and Virt-Manager. but you can use any distribution of Linux that supports Xen.

 This tutorial, for demonstration purposes, uses an Anyboot image.
 It can be obtained [here](/get-haiku).
 Both the ISO and Anyboot images are available there.
 Verify the checksums to make sure the downloaded files are not corrupted.